lovisXII/Klaw_CORE/README.md

     * LSU : Load Store Unit, which handles all memory accesses

 ![](doc/img/pipeline.png)
-## Ifetch
-The stage receive the PC (program counter) from the exe stage and fetch the associate instruction.
-It is also responsible of the boot process, when the reset is done it fetch the instruction at the address received by ``reset_adr``.\
-In case of a flush coming from exe the next PC taken will be the one calculated by the branch unit.
-## Decode
-In progress
-## Exe
-In progress
-## Register file
-In progress

 # Verification

 ## Custom programms

-Our test-bench is abled to run any type of rv32i assembly, c or elf files.
+Our test-bench is abled to run any type of **RV32I** assembly, c or elf files.
 But you need to ensure some things to be sure the programm with run successfully.\
 Any files must start with the following lines of code :
 ```s
 .section .text